panzerdp/dmitripavlutin.com/posts/011-declare-function/index.md

     }.bind(this);
 //...
 ```
-or store the context into a separated variable `var self = this`:
+or store the context into a separate variable `var self = this`:

 ```javascript
 //...